 These bacteria are present in the large intestine region, while the receptor of vitamin B12 is present in the small intestine.
 They absorb it after protein digestion in the stomach.

-A deficiency can lead to several symptoms, such as nausea, vomiting, diarrhoea, weight loss, sometimes constipation, memory problems and depression.
+Deficiency of Cobalamin – A deficiency can lead to several symptoms, such as anaemia, nausea, vomiting, diarrhoea, weight loss, sometimes constipation, memory problems and depression.
 If left untreated, it can also lead to death.
 Researchers have also found that deficiency of cobalamin can result in neurologic disorders.

 Knowing this, it is important ensure your levels of vitamin B12 are healthy.
 Start by eating foods that are rich in cobalamin and take vitamins on top to supplement and maintain gut health.